BAlmeidaS/zettelkasten/Zettelkasten/hard clustering.md

 ---
 tags:
   - machine-learning
+aliases:
+  - crisp clustering
 ---
 In *hard clustering* each objects is assigned to *only one cluster*

-In math terms, the result of a hard clustering can be represented as a matrix $\displaystyle \large k \times n$:
+The result of a hard clustering can be represented as a matrix $\displaystyle \large k \times n$:
 $$\displaystyle \Huge \begin{eqnarray}
-u =
+U =
 \begin{bmatrix}
 u_{11} &  u_{12} & \ldots & u_{1n} \\
 u_{21} &  u_{22} & \ldots & u_{2n} \\